Next: silex input, Previous: silex example, Up: silex [Index]

 symbol, and it must represent a valid identifier.

-form will export the identifier ?name.
+library form will export the identifier ?name.

-to evaluate the vector
+When the argument is #t, instruct lex to evaluate the vector

-table using the (rnrs eval (6))
+table using the (rnrs eval (6)) library and to return the result,

 which is then directly usable.

-The list of libraries selected by library-imports:
+The list of libraries selected by library-imports: is added to

 the environment used for the evaluation.
 By default, the environment

-, and also (vicare parser-tools
+always includes (rnrs), and also (vicare parser-tools

-when the selected lexer format is code
+silex lexer) when the selected lexer format is code.

-This clause is mutually exclusive with table-name:
+This clause is mutually exclusive with table-name:,

-output-file:
+output-file: and output-port:.

-to write the output as string in the given textual
+Instruct lex to write the output as string in the given textual

 output port.

-This clause is mutually exclusive with output-value:
+This clause is mutually exclusive with output-value: and

-to save the output in a file with given pathname;
+Instruct lex to save the output in a file with given pathname;

-this is especially useful when the output is a proper library
+this is especially useful when the output is a proper library or

-form. ?pathname must be an expression evaluating to
+define form. ?pathname must be an expression evaluating to

 a string representing the file pathname.

-This clause is mutually exclusive with output-value:
+This clause is mutually exclusive with output-value: and

-about the format of the lexer table. ?format
+Instruct lex about the format of the lexer table. ?format

-can be one among the following symbols: decision-tree
+can be one among the following symbols: decision-tree,

 ‘code’, ‘portable’; the default is ‘decision-tree’.